WHERE AM I LOCATED?

 WHAT IS REQUIRED?

 Ideally daily practice of about 20-30 minutes to start depending on the age and ability.
-There are weekly individual lessons and roughly every other week group classes on Saturday mornings.
+There are weekly individual lessons and roughly every other week group classes on Saturdays.
 As a student progresses, so will the time they need to spend practicing increase, with an eventual 60 minutes for intermediate players, and 75-90 for advanced players.

 DO YOU ONLY DO CLASSICAL MUSIC?